alertlogic/azure-collector/README.md

 1. On the `Settings` panel of the application, select `Keys`.
 1. Enter key `Description` and set `Duration` to `Never expires` then click `Save`.
 **Note:** please save the key value, it is needed later during template deployment.
-1. Get the `Service Principal ID` associated with the application by navigating back to the `Registered App` blade, click on the link under `Managed application in local directory` then click `Properties`.
-The `Service Principal ID` is labeled as `Object ID` on the properties page.
+1. Get the `Service Principal Id` associated with the application by navigating back to the `Registered App` blade, click on the link under `Managed application in local directory` then click `Properties`.
+The `Service Principal Id` is labeled as `Object ID` on the properties page.
 **Caution:** This is not the same `Object ID` found under the `Registered app` view or under the `Settings`.